Frank Sinatra: Political views and activism

 Santopietro notes that Sinatra was a "lifelong sympathizer with Jewish causes."
 He was awarded the Hollzer Memorial Award by the Los Angeles Jewish Community in 1949.
 Sinatra gave a series of concerts in Israel in 1962 and donated his entire $50,000 fee for appearing in a cameo role in Cast a Giant Shadow (1966) to the Youth Center in Jerusalem.
 On November 1, 1972, Sinatra raised $6.5 million in bond pledges for Israel, and was given the Medallion of Valor.
 The Frank Sinatra Student Center at the Hebrew University of Jerusalem was dedicated in 1978.

 From his youth, Sinatra displayed sympathy for black Americans and worked both publicly and privately all his life to help the struggle for equal rights.
 He blamed racial prejudice on the parents of children.
 Sinatra played a major role in the desegregation of Nevada hotels and casinos in the 1950s and 1960s.
 On January 27, 1961, Sinatra played a benefit show at Carnegie Hall for Martin Luther King Jr. and led his fellow Rat Pack members and Reprise label mates in boycotting hotels and casinos that refused entry to black patrons and performers.
 According to his son, Frank Jr., King sat weeping in the audience at one of his father's concerts in 1963 as Sinatra sang "Ol' Man River", a song from the musical Show Boat that is sung by a black American stevedore.
-When he changed his political affiliations in 1970, Sinatra became less outspoken on racial issues.